San Francisco 49ers rookie Ricky Pearsall shot during attempted robbery, mayor says

 CBS News has reached out to the the Niners and Pearsall's representatives for comment.

-The 24-year-old Pearsall was selected by the Niners in April as the 31st overall pick out of Florida.
+The 23-year-old Pearsall was selected by the Niners in April as the 31st overall pick out of Florida.